zglossip/food-history-app/README.md

 This application requires a REST API.
 The repository containing the API application can be found [here](https://github.com/zglossip/food-history-api)

-It also requires an `.env` file containing a `BACKEND_BASE` property.
+It also requires an `.env` file containing a `VITE_BACKEND_BASE` property.
 This property should be the URL to the backend.

 ## Instructions